History of Nepal in Timeline

 In 2019, Nepal's gross domestic product (GDP) was $34.186 billion.

-By 2020, broadband access is expected to reach 90% of the population in Nepal.
+By 2020, broadband access in Nepal was expected to reach 90% of the population.

-In December 2022, a coalition government led by Pushpa Kamal Dahal was formed after the 2022 general election resulted in a hung parliament.
+In December 2022, after the 2022 general election, a coalition government led by Pushpa Kamal Dahal was formed in Nepal.

 2022: Import Restrictions

-In 2022, Nepal limited the import of non-essential goods after its foreign currency reserves dropped.
+In 2022, Nepal limited import of non-essential goods after its foreign currency reserves dropped due to the COVID-19 pandemic's impact on tourism spending and remittances.

-In 2023, Nepalese artifacts suspected of being looted were found in various museums, including the Art Institute of Chicago and the Metropolitan Museum of Art.
+In 2023, Nepalese artifacts suspected of having been looted were found in the Art Institute of Chicago, the Metropolitan Museum of Art, the Dallas Museum of Art, the Rubin Museum and other museums, and turned up in auctions at Christie's, Bonhams and other auction houses.

-July 2024: K. P. Sharma Oli becomes Prime Minister for fourth time
+July 2024: K. P. Sharma Oli becomes Prime Minister for the fourth time

 2024: Global Innovation Index Ranking